Alejandroacho/eslint-plugin-nuxt3-auto-import/README.md

 ## Introduction
 In [nuxt@3.0.0-rc.4](https://github.com/nuxt/framework/tree/v3.0.0-rc.4), nuxt would [auto import](https://v3.nuxtjs.org/guide/concepts/auto-imports/) helper functions, composables and Vue APIs to use across your application without explicitly importing them.
 However, we need to add globals to the configuration file in order to avoid the ESLint [no-undef](https://eslint.org/docs/latest/rules/no-undef) rule.

+This is a fork from [this repo](https://github.com/LuckyWindsck/eslint-plugin-nuxt3-auto-import).
+This forks just adds support to [Nuxt SEO plugin](https://www.nuxtseo.com/).

 ## Installation

 You'll first need to install [ESLint](https://eslint.org/):